lbruand/freetle/freetlelib/README.markdown

 Keep in mind that :

  * XSLTC does not transform documents of arbitrary size whereas Freetle does.
- * Freetle is much more memory-efficient than XSLTC.

 Freetle compares very well with [STX/Joost](http://joost.sourceforge.net/).
 ( Measured in our benchmark at 4,02 Mb/s )